berthoud/webfitsviewer/database/database_readme.md

 3) populate that seo table using the FITS files in path_to_sample_data.
 Note that repeated reruns will delete and recreate the table.
 I recommend reading the code and comments as alternatives are commented out sometimes, in particular with regards to deleting already existing things.

+TESTING: With regards to seeing the results from the code, I recommend just running mysql in the command line.
+After successfully running create_database.py, you can run the following sequence of commands to understand what occurred: mysql -u root -p <will prompt you for root password>
+SHOW DATABASES <shows databases, should include the seo one the code creates>
+USE seo
+SHOW TABLES <shows tables within seo, should include fits_data one created by code>
+DESC fits_data <should show fields of fits_data table>
+SELECT * FROM fits_data <should show records added from your path_to_data>

 Feel free to reach out if you run into problems.